What you’ll learn reading this article:

 First, Ask Who’s Responsible

-The first thing you’ll need to do is determine who’s responsible for the sidewalk in the precise location where you were injured.
+The first thing you’ll need to do is determine who’s responsible for the slip and fall on city sidewalks in the precise location where you were injured.
 Most people don’t really think about it, but sidewalks flow in and out of ownership/responsibility as we walk along them.

 In many areas, the homeowner or business owner is expected to maintain the sidewalk that adjoins their property.
 This means as you walk down the sidewalk, one stretch of it is the responsibility of Mr. Jones, the next Ms. Smith, and the next Mr. Davis, and so forth.